ensdomains/docs/dapp-developer-guide/getting-started.md

 ### Meaning of ENS

+ENS is the Ethereum Name Service.
+It's a distributed, open, and extensible naming system based on the Ethereum blockchain and useful tool for dapp developers.

+ENS for Ethereum is analogous to DNS (Domain Name System) for IP addresses, in that it maps a memorable shortcut to an address.
+It's is a completely decentralized system.

+Creating new domains under the “.eth” top-level domain is possible through a registration process that takes place on the Ethereum blockchain.
+Anyone can procure a domain for themselves by participating.

-The Ethereum Name Service (ENS) is a useful tool for dapp developers.
-ENS is like DNS (Domain Name System), in that it maps a memorable shortcut to an address.
-Using ENS we can map the friendly name ethereum.eth to the rather unfriendly 0xfB6916095ca1df60bB79Ce92cE3Ea74c37c5d359.
-Subsequently, we can use the friendly name in-place of the address, making it easier to remember, and reducing the chance of errors.<br/>
+Using ENS we can map a friendly ENS name, e.g. ethereum.eth, to an unfriendly Ethereum address, e.g. 0xfB6916095ca1df60bB79Ce92cE3Ea74c37c5d359.
+The friendly name can be used instead of the address, making it easier to remember, and reducing the chance of errors.

-An ENS name has a root name ethereum.eth which can contain sub-names like wallet.ethereum.eth.
-Whoever successfully bid for the root name in a Vickrey auction owns it.<br/>
-ENS is the Ethereum Name Service, a distributed, open, and extensible naming system based on the Ethereum blockchain.
+The reverse is true too.
+The address can also be mapped back to the name.
+This creates a bi-directional mapping between names and addresses.

-### Why Developers need to use the ENS
+### Why Developers Should Use ENS

-ENS doesn't just map to addresses.
-ENS is highly extensible and supports many types of mappings.
-It is possible to map the same friendly name to multiple endpoints at the same time. <br/>
-ENS gets rid of the necessity of copying or typing lengthy hexadecimal addresses.
-With ENS, you’ll be able to send funds to the domain name instead of the long address, engage with your smart contract at mycontract.eth, and check out swarm-hosted sites at swarmsite.eth. <br/>
+ENS eliminates the need to copy or type lengthy hexadecimal addresses.
+With ENS, you can send funds directly to the ENS name instead of the long Ethereum address, engage with your smart contract at mycontract.eth and browse swarm-hosted sites at swarmsite.eth.

-ENS is a completely decentralized system.
-Creating new domains under the “.eth” top-level domain is possible by an auction process that takes place on the Ethereum blockchain, and anyone can procure a domain for themselves by taking part.
+ENS doesn't only map to Ethereum addresses.
+ENS is highly extensible and supports many types of endpoint mappings, e.g. IPFS and swarm hashes.
+It's possible to map the same friendly name to multiple endpoints at the same time.

 For example the ethereum.eth name could point to:
 - A multisig wallet contract address
 - Public encryption keys for secure communication
 - Website content (via IPFS hash or multihash)

-It could be described with a phone-book metaphor, top-level domains, like ‘.eth’ and ‘.test’ are owned by smart contracts called registrars, which specify rules governing the allocation of their subdomains.
-Anyone may, by following the rules imposed by these registrar contracts, obtain ownership of a domain for their own use.
+#### ENS Sub-names

+An ENS name has a root name, e.g. ethereum.eth, which can contain sub-names, e.g. wallet.ethereum.eth.
+The owner of an ENS name can allocate subdomains of the name.

 Because of the hierarchical nature of ENS, anyone who owns a domain at any level may configure subdomains - for themselves or others - as desired.
 For instance, if Alice owns 'alice.eth', she can create 'pay.alice.eth' and configure it as she wishes.

-#### ENS Subdomains
+ENS sub-names map to addresses the same way ENS names do, yet you don’t need to go through a registration process to create one.
+However, to register an ENS sub-name, you do have to be the owner of the ENS name itself.

+The sub-name to name relationship can also be described with a phone-book metaphor.
+Top-level ENS names, e.g. ‘myname.eth' are owned by smart contracts called registrars.
+The registrars specify rules governing the allocation of the corresponding top-level domain's subdomains, e.g. hello.myname.eth.

-They can also give more of an organizational feel to users, where the domain represents the organization and the subdomain resembles the structure of email addresses.
-A novel use case currently being implemented by Tenzorum Project is to use your subdomain as a username/login to Ethereum ĐApps. <br/>
+Sub-names can also give more of an organizational feel to users.
+For example, the top-level name can represent an organization and the sub-name can resemble the structure of email addresses.
+A novel use case currently being implemented by [Tenzorum Project](https://tenzorum.org/), for example, is to use your sub-name as a username/login to Ethereum ĐApps.
-Subdomains map names to addresses exactly the same way as domains do, but you don’t need to go through an auction process to create one.
-Luckily, there is no minimum length limit on ENS subdomains, either.
-To register a subdomain, you have to be the owner of the domain as a prerequisite.

 **Prerequisites**<br/>
 First install Node.js and npm by following the install instructions on the [Node.js website](https://nodejs.org/).